wilcer1/War-assignment/README.md

 6. There after write draw untill you either win or lose

 # Useful commands
-Command "autodraw" runs the hole game until a winner is set Command "q" "EOF" "quit" and "exit" stops the program Command "change_name" makes it posible to change your name whenever you want Command "help" and "?" shows the command list
+Command "autodraw" runs the whole game until a winner is set Command "q" "EOF" "quit" and "exit" stops the program Command "change_name" makes it posible to change your name whenever you want Command "help" and "?" shows the command list